By Nate Gadzhibalaev

 While the concept is far from new, video technology is finally making it possible for ordinary people to enjoy this feature, and it is definitely a trend that will continue on in the future.

-What’s also interesting is that engagement rates are considerably higher with live content and businesses will start exploring this marketing potential even more in 2018.
+What’s also interesting is that engagement rates are considerably higher with live content and businesses will start exploring this marketing potential even more in coming years.

 8. Generation Z Is a Big Factor